rbslandau/schreiner_calib/README.md

 ## Description of material ##

 R_Schreiner_sampling_rates:				*Provides R code to model sampling rates, run the analyses and generate the plots presented in the manuscript and the SI*

+Schreiner_sampling_rates_all_data: 				*Raw data of cumulated compound mass on the SDB disks and water concentrations and all other data sets in spreadsheet format*

 Code_SDB:			 *Translation of codes of SDB disks*